muskangarg03/SQL_Telusko/15_Select_Command.md

-# SQL Queries: Retrieving Data & Using Aliases
+# SELECT Command: Retrieving Data & Using Aliases

 SQL provides the `SELECT` statement to retrieve data from one or more tables.